ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 Control signal changes must happen while data_clock is high.
-The inverted clock method doesn't satisfy this constraint as control signal changes (which happen a short delay after the rising edge of control_clock) would occur after data_clock had gone low.
-The delay is introduced by the EEPROMS settling after a new instruction/flag/micro-step  value goes onto their address lines.
+The inverted clock method doesn't satisfy this constraint as control signal changes (which happen a short delay after the rising edge of control_clock would occur after data_clock had gone low.
+The delay is introduced by the EEPROMs in the :ref:`control_unit` settling after a new instruction/flag/micro-step value goes onto their address lines.
 This demonstrates the problem:

 .. image:: images/clock/inverted_data_clock_problem.png